 Checking this box will open the form in full screen in the app.

-Here you will link the form to a display template.
-The display template will determine the structure of the form that you are creating, and can be saved and re-used when creating additional forms.
+Here, the form you are creating will be linked to a display template.
+The display template will determine the structure of the form, and can be saved and re-used when creating additional forms.

-When creating your first form, here you will only be choosing a name for the display template that will be associated with the form.
-We will edit/create the actual template in section Editing the form display template below.
+When creating your first form, the display template will be created automatically and associated with the form.
+You can edit or create a new display template by following in section Editing the form display template below.

 Here you can configure which app users within the workspace will be able to see the form.
 More advanced information on this is available in the Targeting article.